canonical/checkbox/checkbox-ng/docs/author/jobs.rst

     respecting the rfc822 multi-line syntax, in which case all requirements must be met for the job to run ( ``and`` ed).

-    The :term:`PlainBox` resource program evaluator is extensively documented, to see a detailed description including rationale and implementation of :term:`CheckBox` "legacy" compatibility, see :ref:`Resources in Plainbox
+    The :term:`Plainbox` resource program evaluator is extensively documented, to see a detailed description including rationale and implementation of :term:`Checkbox` "legacy" compatibility, see :ref:`Resources in Plainbox
     <resources>`.

 :depends: